-Racehorse to run in Ukraine colours
+Racehorse runs in Ukraine colours

-Ukraine: Racehorse Turn Of Phrase to run in country's colours at Wolverhampton
+Ukraine: Racehorse Turn Of Phrase runs in country's colours at Wolverhampton

 Last updated on .From the section Horse Racing

-A racehorse will run in the national colours of Ukraine as owners show support for the country following the military invasion by Russia.
+A racehorse ran in the national colours of Ukraine as owners showed support for the country following the military invasion by Russia.

-Jockey Faye McManoman will wear blue and yellow silks at Wolverhampton on Turn Of Phrase, trained by John Berry.
+Jockey Faye McManoman wore blue and yellow silks at Wolverhampton on Turn Of Phrase, trained by John Berry.

 "It's a tiny gesture but if everyone shows their support it could make a difference," Newmarket trainer and part-owner Berry told BBC Sport.